bweisberger/socket-messenger/README.md

 - It's completely unstyled
 - There's an unnecessary MessageRecord DTO - it's exactly the same as the Domain object
   - That wasn't intentional - the result of the evolution of my domain object toward the same representation in the database
+- Lots more, but that's enough for now